unknownbrackets/maxcso/README.md

-   --crc           Log CRC32 checksums, ignore output files and methods --fast          Use only basic zlib or lz4 for fastest result --decompress    Write out to raw ISO, decompressing as needed --block=N       Specify a block size (default is 2048)
+   --crc           Log CRC32 checksums, ignore output files and methods --fast          Use only basic zlib or lz4 for fastest result --decompress    Write out to raw ISO, decompressing as needed --block=N       Specify a block size (default depends on iso size)
-                   Most readers only support the 2048 size --format=VER    Specify cso version (options: cso1, cso2, zso) These are experimental, default is cso1 --use-zlib      Enable trials with zlib for deflate compression
+                   Many readers only support the 2048 size --format=VER    Specify cso version (options: cso1, cso2, zso) These are experimental, default is cso1 --use-zlib      Enable trials with zlib for deflate compression